pneisen/.plan/README.md

   * Finished up my .plan fish function.
 The source is here: [.plan.fish](https://github.com/pneisen/dotfiles/blob/master/config/fish/functions/.plan.fish)
   * Fish's caching of settings bit me today.
 I was changing functions and not seeing the changes.
 I had to delete the ~/.config/fish/fishd* file to have it refresh the settings.
 I will look for a better way, but this works for now.
     * I figured this out.
 A `source ~/.config/fish/config.fish` will do the trick.
 I added an abbreviation named *reload* that does this.
+  * I don't know that lib/pq-timeouts is needed now that Go 1.8 supports contexts for sql drivers.
+I'm going to have to look more into this. #todo